ChrisPMohr/TronMath/README.md

 * A turn 2 Sylvan Scrying combined with a Chromatic Sphere or Chromatic Star (from here on in, just a "Chromatic"), guarantees turn 3 tron.
 We don't distinguish the two cards because it's irrelevant to these calculations.
 * One Ancient Stirrings can be cast on turn 2 when combined with a Chromatic to dig 5 cards.
 * Two Chromatics can be played and activated (one on turn 1, one on turn 2) to draw a card and possibly allow casting Sylvan Scrying or Ancient Stirrings.
-* One copy of Once Upon a Time can be cast for free.
+* One copy of Once Upon a Time can be cast for free as the first spell of the game.
 Another copy can be cast on turn 2 when combined with a Chromatic.

 There are several versions of spreadsheets to for different decklists containing different mixes of these cards.